Advance your journey at William & Mary

 The MSBA program offers several business analytics boot camps in the summer for deposited MSBA students.
 These boot camps include linear algebra, R and Python programming.

-We have designed these boot camps as a cost-effective way for deposited students to meet any or all of these prerequisites prior to starting the MSBA Program for orientation on August 22, 2019.
+We have designed these boot camps as a cost-effective way for deposited students to meet any or all of these prerequisites prior to the start of MSBA orientation.
 It is required that students who enroll have computers with a Windows Operating System environment.
 Please see our laptop requirements to ensure that your computer will work properly during the boot camp and your classes.

 Each boot camp will be taught by W&M faculty and will provide a competency test and certificate of completion.
 Each weekly session costs $250.
 Students must be admitted and deposited into the program in order to participate in these boot camps.
 Registration information will be sent to deposited students in the spring.